tawi1/DotsTrafficCity/docs/source/bakingInfo.rst

 Baking Info
 =====

-Baking data is required to store calculated data to avoid heavy calculations each time.
+* Baking data is required to store calculated data to avoid heavy calculations each time.
 This should be done after each :ref:`road change <roadEdit>` and before the launch of the scene.
+* To validate that all traffic objects are properly configured (use the :ref:`TrafficObjectFinder tool <trafficObjectFinder>` to find the traffic objects with the errors by `InstanceID` shown in the console).

 `Youtube tutorial. <https://youtu.be/P1iP4XR383M>`_